 - the identity of a whistleblower who has made a report of Misconduct; or - information from which the identity of the whistleblower could be inferred, will be regarded as a disciplinary matter and will be dealt with in the appropriate manner by the Company.
-Such unauthorised disclosures may also constitute an offence under the Corporations Act 2001 (Cth) and other laws and may attract penalties.
+It is illegal to identify an Eligible Whistleblower in circumstances other than those outlined in clause 6.1 above.
+Unauthorised disclosures may also constitute an offence under the Corporations Act 2001 (Cth) and other laws and may attract penalties.